Liturgical Rhythm

 Seasons that teach the soul.

-The calendar is not only information.
-It forms memory, desire, repentance, patience, celebration, and hope.
+The calendar forms memory, desire, repentance, patience, celebration, and hope.

 Advent